learning-unlimited/ESP-Website/docs/admin/releases/12/README.rst

 Program Creation and Settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 - Simplified the interface to select modules when creating or modifying a program.
 Now users check boxes about what functions you need rather than choosing modules by name, and most modules are automatically selected.
+- When creating a program, if you are charging for the program financial modules (including the financial aid application module) will be automatically enabled.
 - Only relevant and non-redundant modules are displayed on the main program management page (admin portal).
 - Added a page where you can modify all of the settings for a program (``/manage/[one]/[two]/settings``), including settings associated with the program itself, teacher registration, and student registration.
 - Added a page where you can modify the tag settings for a program (``/manage/[one]/[two]/tags``), with documentation and defaults for every tag.
 - Added a page where you can modify the global tag settings (``/manage/tags``), with documentation and defaults for every tag.

+  - Note that program and global tag settings can be very sensitive.
+Use caution and make sure to test your setup whenever you change them!

 Onsite changes
 ~~~~~~~~~~~~~~